-Poverty increases vulnerability to human trafficking and other forms of exploitation, which in turn strips women of their dignity.
+Poverty increases vulnerability to exploitation and abuse, which in turn strips women of their dignity.

 This is why we do what we do!